To improve adult literacy and foster lifelong learning in and around Charlotte County one person at a time.

 The Charlotte Learning Center, formerly the Charlotte County Literacy Program, was founded in October of 1986.
 We incorporated into a nonprofit 501(c)(3) organization, as Charlotte Learning Center, in February of 2004.

 Our mission remains the same today as we attempt to reach out to those who can benefit from our programs; thus, improving their lives in all aspects and improving our community.

-We promote and foster increased literacy in the Charlotte County area by teaching individuals, providing instructional services to adults that can benefit from Basic Education and GED® preparation classes, and assisting adults for whom English is not their native language.
+We promote and foster increased literacy in the Charlotte County area by teaching individuals, providing instructional services to adults that can benefit from Basic Education, and assisting adults for whom English is not their native language.
 We recruit, train, supervise and support volunteer tutors to help people acquire basic literacy skills, enabling them to achieve broader personal goals.
-And to provide the most effective learning environment and materials for our students and tutors at no cost.
+And to provide the most effective learning environment and materials for our students and tutors at little to no cost.